 I went back to my birthplace inthe West Indies and spent time with the family....my aunts and uncles who at 70+ years old, still work everyday at farming, or retail, or education.
 They take life more slowly and do not conform to the pace to which I am accustomed.
 They breathe deeply, eat slowly, and take time to enjoy the moments that make up life.
 I brought these practices back to my home in Maryland.
 Each and every day, I make time to step away and breathe deeply and intentionally.
 I make time daily for a mindful recharge.
 And I no longer live in a constant state of tension.

-In addition to facilitating sound bath and sound meditation sessions, I regularly partake of a sound bath facilitated by other practiotioners.
+In addition to facilitating sound meditation sessions, I regularly partake of a sound bath facilitated by other practiotioners.
 These sessions slow the heart rate, clear the mind, and offer clarity.
 It's an imortant part of my personal well-being.

 @ Funk in the Trunk Studio is where I convene a bi-weekly sound bath for members of the community.
-These small sessions, of one to five guests, take place in a safe and comfortable space.
+These small sessions accommodate one to five guests, in a safe and comfortable space.
 While the guests are different at most sessions, the practice is the same; an hour-long relaxing and meditative sound bath that brings clarity to a busy work week or a hectic life.

-In the studio space is also my art studio, where I open up alternating Tuesdays to community members to create arts and crafts projects.
-This is a wonderfyl way for me to interact with friends and neigbhors, be creative, and gain inspiration from those around me.
-This shared experience is another meditative and clarity-bringing activity.
+The studio space also includes a creative space that is open to community members to create arts and crafts projects, and a cottage garden green space the provides food, medicine, and serenity.
+These give more opportunities for me to interact with friends and neigbhors, be creative, and gain inspiration from those around me.